ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 * + or —
 * On or Off.

-Imagine a bit like a lamp switch.
+Another way to imagine one bit is to compare it with a lamp switch.
 It has two possible states:

 * The switch closes the circuit.
 Then the lamp is on.
 * The switch opens the circuit.
 Then the lamp is off.

-Eight bits make up a memory block of one byte.

-Packaging bits in bytes raises questions.
-Operations with individual bits are possible.
-Why cannot the processor refer to a specific bit in memory?
-This limitation has historical reasons.
-The first computers did arithmetic calculations mainly.
-The example is calculating the [ballistic tables](https://www.wikiwand.com/en/Ballistic_table).
-For solving such tasks, the computers operated with integers and fractional numbers.
-One bit is not enough to store a number in memory.
-Therefore, memory blocks that are larger than the bits needed.
-Such blocks are bytes.
-The combining bits into bytes reflected on the architecture of processors.
-Processor designers expected that most calculations are performed over numbers.
-Therefore, loading and processing all bits of numbers at a time increases computer performance by order of magnitude.
-So, it led that processors work with bytes only.
+A byte is a memory block of eight bits.
+Here you can ask why do we need this packaging?
+CPU can operate a single bit, right?
+Then it should be able to refer to a specific bit in memory.

+CPU cannot refer to a single bit.
+There are technical reasons for that.
+The primary task of the first computers was arithmetic calculations.
+For example, these computers calculated the [ballistic tables](https://www.wikiwand.com/en/Ballistic_table).
+You should operate integers and fractional numbers to solve such a task.
+The computer does the same.
+However, a single bit is not enough to store a number in memory.
+Therefore, the computer needs memory blocks to store numbers.
+The bytes became such blocks.

+Introducing bytes affected the architecture of processors.
+Engineers have expected that the CPU performs most operations over numbers.
+Therefore, they added a feature to load and process all bits of the number at once.
+This solution increased computers' performance by order of magnitude.
+At the same time, loading of the single bit in the CPU happens rarely.
+Supporting this feature in hardware brings significant overhead.
+Therefore, engineers have excluded it from modern processors.

 There is one more question.
 Why does a byte consist of eight bits?
 In the first computers, a byte's size was equal to [six bits](https://en.wikipedia.org/wiki/Six-bit_character_code).
 Such a memory block was enough to encode all the English alphabet characters in upper and lower case, numbers, punctuation marks and mathematical operations.
 Over time, this size has become insufficient.
 The byte was expanded to seven bits.
 At that moment, the [ASCII table](https://en.wikipedia.org/wiki/ASCII) appeared.
 The table became the standard for encoding characters.
 The ASCII table defines characters for codes from 0 to 127.
 127 is the maximum seven-bit number.
 Later, IBM has released the mainframe [IBM System/360](https://en.wikipedia.org/wiki/IBM_System/360).
 The size of a byte was eight bits in this computer.
 IBM chose this size for supporting old character encodings from the past projects.
 Such packaging of bits has become the industry standard.
 It happened because of the popularity and widespread of IBM System/360.